 Physical variability

 Frank et al. argued that their analysis of ocean climate showed a change in conditions ~ 5 years after the proposed capelin collapse and, therefore, the physical evidence was weak for an environmental driver of capelin collapse.
-Frank et al. contend that the transition from cold to warm conditions in 1996 is the distinguishing signal of their PC1 analysis.
-However, elsewhere in the literature, 1991, not 1996, has been identified as climatologically important due to its strong cold anomaly (e.g., Drinkwater 1996, Colbourne et al. 2014, Colbourne et al. 2015, Colbourne et al. 2016) and biologically important due to the dramatic regime shift in the North Atlantic ecosystem in 1991 with the collapse of Atlantic cod, capelin and other finfish species and an increase in shellfish biomass (Gomes et al. 1995, Lilly et al. 2000, Rice 2002, Koen-Alonso et al. 2010, Hammill et al. 2011, Buren et al. 2014a, Pedersen et al. 2017); seabird dietary shifts from warm- to cold-water pelagic prey (Montevecchi & Myers Ransom 1992, Montevecchi & Myers 1997, Montevecchi 2007); and shifts in fish diet (Dawe et al. 2012).
+They contend that the transition from cold to warm conditions in 1996 is the distinguishing signal of their PC1 analysis (see Fig. 3 in Frank et al).
+However, elsewhere in the literature, 1991, not 1996, has been identified as climatologically important due to its strong cold anomaly (e.g., Drinkwater 1996, Colbourne et al. 2014, 2015, 2016) and biologically important due to the dramatic regime shift in the North Atlantic ecosystem in 1991 with the collapse of Atlantic cod, capelin and other finfish species and an increase in shellfish biomass (Gomes et al. 1995, Lilly et al. 2000, Rice 2002, Koen-Alonso et al. 2010, Hammill et al. 2011, Buren et al. 2014a, Pedersen et al. 2017); seabird dietary shifts from warm- to cold-water pelagic prey (Montevecchi & Myers 1992, Montevecchi & Myers 1997, Montevecchi 2007); and shifts in fish diet (Dawe et al. 2012).

-In summary, based on the extensive published literature on the regime shift in the Northwest Atlantic (e.g., Drinkwater 1996, Buren et al. 2014a, Pedersen et al. 2017), the weight of evidence approach suggests that we consider the cold-water anomaly of the early 1990s as a likely physical driver of capelin collapse.
+In summary, based on the extensive published literature on the regime shift in the Northwest Atlantic (e.g., Drinkwater 1996, Buren et al. 2014a, Pedersen et al. 2017), the weight of evidence approach suggests that the cold-water anomaly of the early 1990s was the physical driver of capelin collapse.

 Discussion

-Numerous sources of primary and government literature concluded that the NL capelin stock suffered an order of magnitude decline in the early 1990s (DFO 1994, Miller 1994, 1997, Rose & O'Driscoll 2002, Davoren & Montevecchi 2003, Rose 2007, DFO 2008, 2010, 2013, Buren et al. 2014a, Mullowney & Rose 2014, DFO 2015, Murphy et al. 2018).
-In contrast, Frank et al. postulated that the capelin stock did not suffer a collapse but rather capelin experienced a dramatic change in phenology post-1991 and became non-migratory.
+Numerous sources of primary and government literature have concluded that the NL capelin stock suffered an order of magnitude decline in the early 1990s (DFO 1994, Miller 1994, 1997, Rose & O'Driscoll 2002, Davoren & Montevecchi 2003, Rose 2007, DFO 2008, 2010, 2013, Buren et al. 2014a, Mullowney & Rose 2014, DFO 2015, Murphy et al. 2018).
+In contrast, Frank et al. postulated that the capelin stock did not suffer a collapse but rather experienced a dramatic change in phenology post-1991 and became non-migratory.
 We used the weight of evidence approach to evaluate the empirical support for the hypothesis of a capelin stock collapse using multiple, independent lines of enquiry with diverse statistical methods (e.g., triangulation, sensu Munafò & Davey Smith 2018).
 The weight of evidence approach led us to conclude that the Div.
 2J3KL capelin stock suffered a bottom-up, climate-driven population collapse in 1991 with minimal recovery in the subsequent 25 years.

-Frank et al. proposed two explanations for their hypothesis of non-collapse: (1) there was a spatio-temporal mismatch between the spring acoustic survey and capelin phenology; and (2) there was a change in biology of capelin from a highly migratory stock to one that inhabits the inshore.
+Frank et al. proposed two explanations for their hypothesis of non-collapse: (1) a spatio-temporal mismatch between the spring acoustic survey and capelin phenology; and (2) a change in biology of capelin from a highly migratory stock to one that inhabits the inshore.
 The first hypothesis was rejected by both Frank et al. and our analyses.
 While the spring acoustic survey surveys all age classes (age-1 to age-3+), it primarily targets the younger, immature portion of the stock that is not migrating, so late spawning post-1991 would not affect the abundance index of the immature portion of the stock.
 The positive significant relationship between an inshore larval index and the offshore age-2 abundance index also provides strong support for the ability of the spring acoustic survey to produce an index of age-2 capelin abundance (Murphy et al. 2018).
 Therefore, we argue that the spring acoustic survey provides a robust index of a currently depressed capelin stock in the offshore.